-To receive instructions for generating your Transfer Equivalency Report, you must first confirm your enrollment and activate your Universal Account.
-Instructions for accessing your credit evaluation will be e-mailed to your MyWestern e-mail account in early July and will include coursework received at Western by June 1st.
+To receive instructions for generating your Transfer Equivalency Report (TER), you must first confirm your enrollment and activate your Universal Account.
+Instructions for accessing this credit evaluation will be emailed to you.
+We will make every effort to send this to you prior to your Transitions appointment in July.

 5. Placement Test Opportunities

-Additionally, a Spanish Placement Test will be offered once (1:30pm).
+Additionally, a Spanish Placement Test will be offered.
 If you are planning to take Spanish in Fall quarter, you should take the exam.
 If you are planning to take Spanish, but not in the Fall, do not take the exam during Transitions as you will be asked to retake it again later.
-There is no cost to take the exam; the exam takes approximately 30 minutes to complete.
+There is no cost to take the exam and takes approximately 30 minutes to complete.

 6. Explore online academic advising & class registration tools